steipete/AFDownloadRequestOperation/README.md

 AFDownloadRequestOperation
 ==========================

 A progressive download operation for AFNetworking.
-I wrote this to support large PDF downloads in [my iOS PDF framework PSPDFKit](http://pspdfkit.com), but it works for any file type.
+I wrote this to support large PDF downloads in [PSPDFKit, my commercial iOS PDF framework](http://pspdfkit.com), but it works for any file type.

 While AFNetworking already supports downloading files, this class has additional support to resume a partial download, uses a temporary directory and has a special block that helps with calculating the correct download progress.